opennms-forge/onms-k8s-poc/README.md

 > The custom storage class is only used if `opennms.uiServers.replicaCount` is greater than `0` (the default is `0`) or RRD files are used (this is the default).

-Start OpenNMS with Sentinel and a UI server:
+Start OpenNMS with Grafana and a UI server:

 ```bash
 helm upgrade --install -f minimal-resources.yaml \